sysgears/apollo-universal-starter-kit/README.md

   [Twitter Bootstrap] in form of SASS stylesheets is used for styling demo application.
 Application has stylesheet in `styles.scss` for global styling which is Hot Reloaded on change.
 React components styling is done by [Styled Components].

+  If you would like to use a different styling than [Twitter Bootstrap], UI components are structured in a way to make it easy to use something else.
+We already prepared [Ant Design] integation.
+To switch the UI all you need to do is change the module import in
+  `src/client/modules/index.js` and rename the import in `src/client/modules/common/components/web/index.jsx`.

 - [Babel] for ES2017 transpiling

 - [ESLint] to enforce proper code style